ahmedhasandrlnd/Finding_Donors_for_CharityML/README.md

 1. Random Forest
 1. AdaBoost

-We have found that Gradient Boosting gave better performance for testing dataset in terms of accuracy and F score.
+We have found that Gradient Boosting gave better performance for the testing dataset in terms of accuracy and F score.
 	![Performance Metrics](metrics.PNG)

 Later, we have optimised the Gradient Boosting model by Grid Search method.
 The final optimised model gave the following results: